Walt Disney: Early life and education

 In 1911, the Disneys moved to Kansas City, Missouri.
 There, Disney attended the Benton Grammar School, where he met fellow-student Walter Pfeiffer, who came from a family of theatre fans and introduced him to the world of vaudeville and motion pictures.
 Before long, Disney was spending more time at the Pfeiffers' house than at home.
 Elias had purchased a newspaper delivery route for The Kansas City Star and Kansas City Times.
 Disney and his brother Roy woke up at 4:30 every morning to deliver the Times before school and repeated the round for the evening Star after school.
 The schedule was exhausting, and Disney often received poor grades after falling asleep in class, but he continued his paper route for more than six years.
 He attended Saturday courses at the Kansas City Art Institute and also took a correspondence course in cartooning.

-In 1917, Elias bought stock in a Chicago jelly producer, the O-Zell Company, and moved back to the city with his family.
+In 1917, Elias bought stock in a Chicago jelly producer, the O-Zell Company, and moved back to Chicago with his family.
 Disney enrolled at McKinley High School and became the cartoonist of the school newspaper, drawing patriotic pictures about World War I; he also took night courses at the Chicago Academy of Fine Arts.

 In mid-1918, he attempted to join the United States Army to fight the Germans, but he was rejected as too young.
 After forging the date of birth on his birth certificate, he joined the Red Cross in September 1918 as an ambulance driver.
 He was shipped to France but arrived in November, after the armistice.
 He drew cartoons on the side of his ambulance for decoration and had some of his work published in the army newspaper Stars and Stripes.
-He returned to Kansas City in October 1919, where he worked as an apprentice artist at the Pesmen-Rubin Commercial Art Studio, where he drew commercial illustrations for advertising, theater programs and catalogs, and befriended fellow artist Ub Iwerks.